Alectryomancy: History

 Roosters were commonly used for predictions in different parts of the world, and over the ages different methods were used.
 The most common and popular form of this divination based on the observation of a rooster eating corn scattered on letters.
 This practice was used when the sun or the moon was in Aries or Leo.
 A circle of letters (originally 24 in number, since j, v are the same as i, u) was traced on the ground and laid out with some sort of grain placed on each letter.
 Next a rooster, usually a white one, was let pick at the grains, thus selecting letters to create a divinatory message or sign.
 The chosen letters could be either read in order of selection, or rearranged to make an anagram.
 Sometimes readers got two or three letters and interpreted them.
 Additional grains replaced those taken by the rooster.
-We do not know exactly how long ago this form of mantic arts had been practiced, but can date it back to at least 300 AD with evidence given by Iamlicus, a Syrian Neoplatonist philosopher from Arabian origin.
-According to legend, the magician Iamblicus used this art to discover the person who should succeed Valens Caesar in the empire, but the bird picking up four of the grains, those which lay on the letters "T h e o", left it uncertain whether Theodosius, Theodotus, Theodorus, or Theodectes, was the person designated.
+It is unknown exactly how long ago this form of mantic arts had been practiced, but can date it back to at least 300 AD with evidence given by Iamblichus, a Syrian Neoplatonist philosopher from Arabian origin.
+According to legend, the magician Iamblichus used this art to discover the person who should succeed Valens Caesar in the empire, but the bird picking up four of the grains, those which lay on the letters "T h e o", left it uncertain whether Theodosius, Theodotus, Theodorus, or Theodectes, was the person designated.
 Valens, however, learning what had been done, put to death several individuals whose names unhappily began with those letters.

-Africa

-In Africa, a black hen or a gamecock is used, which within such a religious practice and belief "to foresee, to be inspired by a god" may be accurately referred to as a sacred cock or sacred vessel.
-An African diviner sprinkles grain on the ground and when the bird has finished eating, the seer interprets the designs or patterns left on the ground.

-Another method of alectryomancy, supposedly used less often, was based on reciting letters of the alphabet noting those at which a cock crows.
-Letters were recorded in sequence and then these letters were interpreted as the answer to the question chosen by seers.